yuanqing/generate-css/README.md

 > Dynamically generate functional CSS classes from HTML and JavaScript source files

+## Features

-- Style your app via a class shorthand, with support for pseudo-classes and media queries
+- Style your HTML using functional CSS classes, with support for applying styles specific to pseudo-classes (eg. `hover:bg-black`, `group-hover:bg-black`) and breakpoints (eg. `sm@bg-black`)
-- Zero unused CSS; functional CSS classes are only included in the generated CSS file if they are actually used
+- Guarantees zero unused CSS; classes are only included in the generated CSS file if they are actually used

 ## Example

-Given an `example.html` file:
+Given the following `example.html` file:

 ```html
 <link href="style.css" rel="stylesheet">
 <button class="bg-blue color-white font font-bold px-4 py-2 rounded-full hover:bg-black">Button</button>
 ```

-And the following `generate-css.config.json` file:
+…and the following `generate-css.config.json` configuration file:

 ```json
 {